-Kids Should be Kids – What do They Have to be Unhappy About?
+Kids Should be Kids – What do They Need Children’s Therapy for?

 Children often have big feelings, but they may not have the words to express them.
 Children have a hard time regulating their emotions, which could mean they’re having difficulties with:

 - Behavior “acting out” at home and school

 - Hitting, pinching, biting, or showing or threatening violence toward other children or adults

 - Breaking things